8 Symbols That We Turned Into Words

 The symbols we use also have names: dollar sign, treble clef, asterisk, etc. But sometimes the name for a symbol takes on a different sort of meaning, so that it is no longer a name, but a word in its own right.
 Here are eight words that started as symbols.

-A recent article by Anne Curzan explains how the slash (/) has become a proper word among young people.
+An article by Anne Curzan explains how the slash (/) has become a proper word among young people.
 Her students not only speak the word slash in places where the symbol would be found in writing, they write it out instead of using the symbol in status updates and text messages.
 (Does anyone care if my cousin comes visits slash stays with us Friday night?)
 Even more interesting, slash has taken on a different meaning than the and/or one implied by the symbol.
 It can be used to follow up on a comment, or add an afterthought (I really love that hot dog place on Liberty Street.
 Slash can we go there tomorrow?)
 To Curzan this development of a new kind of conjunction is "like a rare bird sighting in the world of linguistics: an innovation in the slang of young people embedding itself as a function word in the language."

 The heart probably first made its way into written language with the classic "I ♥ Mom" tattoo, but it became really prominent during the 1970s' "I Love New York" tourism campaign.
 The logo for the campaign substituted a red heart for the word love, and soon imitators were putting it on mugs and T-shirts proclaiming love for all kinds of things.
 Then the symbol turned back into a word, not meaning love, but heart.
 This seems to have begun with the 2004 movie I ♥ Huckabees, which was read out loud as "I Heart Huckabees" (though it was also called "I Love Huckabees").
 Now people heart to heart everything.
 They heart it so much.